History of Nepal: Kirat dynasty

 The context of Kirat Dynasty ruling in Nepal before Licchavi dynasty and after Mahispal (Ahir) dynasty are depicted in different manuscripts.
-Delineating the area between the Sun Koshi and Tama Koshi rivers as their native land, the list of Kirati kings is also given in the Gopal genealogy.
+Kirat dynasty was the longest ruling dynasty in Nepalese history, ruling from the 800 BCE–300 CE for about 1,225 years.
+They ruled kathmandu valley before delineating the area between the Sun Koshi (Pronounced exactly as written) and Tama Koshi (Tāmā Koshi) rivers as their native land, the list of Kirati kings is also given in the Gopal genealogy.
 The Mahisapala dynasty was a dynasty established by Abhira that ruled the Kathmandu Valley.
 They took control of Nepal after replacing the Gopala dynasty.
-Three kings of Mahisapala dynasty ruled the valley before they were overthrown by the Kirata dynasty.
+Three kings of Mahisapala dynasty ruled the valley before they were overthrown by the Kirats.
 They were also known as Mahispalbanshi.
-By defeating the last king of the Avir dynasty Bhuwansingh in a battle, Kirati King Yalung or Yalamber had taken the regime of the valley under his control.
-In Hindu mythological perspective, this event is believed to have taken place in the final phase of Dvapara Yuga or initial phase of Kali Yuga or around the 6th century BC.
+By defeating the last king of the Avir dynasty Bhuwansingh in a battle, Kirati King Yalung or Yalambar had taken the regime of the valley under his control.
+In Hindu mythological perspective, this event is believed to have taken place in the final phase of Dvapara Yuga or initial phase of Kali Yuga or around the 6th century BCE.
 Descriptions of 32, 28 and 29 Kirati kings are found according to the Gopal genealogy, language-genealogy and Wright genealogy respectively.
 By means of the notices contained in the classics of the East and West, the Kiranti people were living in their present whereabouts for the last 2000 to 2500 years, with an extensive dominion, possibly reaching at one time to the delta of the Ganges.